moiot/gravity/docs/2.0/01-quick-start-en.md

         target-table = "test_target_table"
         ```

-    2. Enable `gravity`.

-        ```bash
-        bin/gravity -config mysql2mysql.toml
-        ```

-    3. After the incremental synchronization between `test_source_table` and `test_target_table` begins, you can insert data in the source cluster and then you will see the change in the target cluster.

 - Synchronize data from MySQL to Kafka

-    1. Create the configuration file, as shown in the following file `mysql2kafka.toml`:
+    Create the configuration file, as shown in the following file `config.toml`:

         ```toml